 Description

 I have to be honest: Canadian honewort (Cryptotaenia canadensis) will never be considered a garden star.
 This woodland wildflower is mainly of interest to gardeners who value native plants and can appreciate quiet charm.
 Related to Japanese mitsuba (Cryptotaenia japonica), this carrot-family member does have one bonus feature: all parts of the plant are edible.
 Canadian honewort grows in loose, 1- to 3-foot-tall clumps of compound leaves, accented with airy, compound umbels of small, white flowers in early to midsummer.
-These seeds are from wild plants growing here in Bucks County, PA.
+These seeds are from plants I grew from wild plants growing here in Bucks County, PA.
 Partial shade.
 Perennial; average to moist soil.
 Zones 4 to 8.

 Please read the germination information as well before ordering.